-TACACS+ servers MUST reject connections with TAC PLUS UNENCRYPTED FLAG set, when there is a shared secret set on the server for the client requesting the connection.
+TACACS+ servers MUST reject connections with TAC PLUS UNENCRYPTED FLAG set.
+There MUST always be a shared secret set on the server for the client requesting the connection.

 If an invalid shared secret is detected when processing packets for a client, TACACS+ servers MUST NOT accept any new sessions on that connection.
 TACACS+ servers MUST terminate the connection on completion of any sessions that were previously established with a valid shared secret on that connection.